David-SWUSA-RISCOS/MacStuffA/README.md

 The license chosen is PD, so it is officially the **Unlicense**.

+## Reasons of Macintosh System Software:

+Some may wonder why target an Operating System line that has been abandoned by its creators?
+The answers are simple indeed, and lead to good usability:
+* The overal System Software is simple enough to be maintainable, and can be debugged.
+* The available software covers most areas of usage already.
+* Much of the software for the system is fairly simple.
+* QuickDraw and Regions are unmatched in potential.
+* The way the Resource Manager works, with overiding of resources based on locality to current context.
+* It is a fun system to play in, even with its few limitations.

+The one thing that continues to be an issue into the future is the choice of timestamps that will roll over in 2040.
+There are solutions, and thankfully most software has no need to know the date, time or the file timestamp.

+One feature that would be nice to add to Macintosh System software is better file Icon support, allowing for any size (as GS/OS and Amiga do), and to allow for seperate Icon images for selected Icons (like Amiga OS and Atari TOS 4.x do).
+This is a feature that I do not understand why was never added by Apple Computer.

 ## FOOTNOTES:

 **NOTE 00:** Normally I am a bit slow at updating things, though as I need to relearn the OS and programming for it this is likely to be slower than my normal.